• Skip to primary navigation

 The Best Gluten Free Macaroons

-These gluten free macaroons bake up with crispy, craggy outsides and chewy centers redolent with the flavors of brown butter, vanilla, coconut, and a good hit of salt to contrast the sweetness.
-They are macaroon perfection (a term which I would have previously considered oxymoronic).
-Make these macaroons.
-Because dessert should not be punishment.
-Not even during passover.
+These gluten free macaroons bake up with crispy, craggy outsides and chewy centers.
+They're infused with the flavors of brown butter, vanilla, coconut, and a good hit of salt to contrast the sweetness.

 Looking for ways to use up your leftover egg yolks?
 Try one of my many ice cream recipes!

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this gluten-free coconut macaroon recipe, I’d love to know.
-Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this gluten-free coconut macaroons, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Print Recipe Pin Recipe